lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 – Russell Ackoff (professor of systems sciences)

 <!-- not sure about this paragraph.
 AI overlords suggest to remove -->
-This hitchhiker's guide is meant to be a friendly general introduction to this thesis.
+This hitch-hiker's guide is meant to be a friendly general introduction to this thesis.
 I attempted to make it palpable for all scientific audience, not just (plant)biologists.
 Individual chapters have in-depth stand-alone introductions relevant for the scientific work of those chapters.
 So here, I mean to give a broader context on symbiosis research, on the amazing _Azolla_, and relevant genomics methodologies.